erikcox/StockHawk/README.md

 # StockHawk

-An Android app for viewing stock prices.
+An Android app for viewing stock prices from the Udacity Nanodegree program.

 ## Required Components